RHS peat policy

 Peat-free RHS Gardens

 Actions speak louder than words.
-That is why the RHS took the decision to make all five of our RHS Gardens peat-free by the end of 2025.
-Instead of just accepting that some plants must be grown in peat, the RHS is ensuring all our plants are grown peat-free and ensuring peat is removed from the supply chain, discontinuing its use forever.
+That is why the RHS has taken the decision to make all five of our RHS Gardens peat-free by the middle of 2025.
+Instead of just accepting that some plants must be grown in peat, the RHS is ensuring all our plants are grown peat-free and ensuring peat is removed from the supply chain.

 Banning the sale of peat-based compost at RHS sites

-Not only does the RHS want to stop the use of peat in our gardens and shows, we want our visitors to stop using it.
+Not only does the RHS want to stop the use of peat in our gardens, shows and retail, we want our visitors to stop using it.
 That is why we have been selling peat-free compost for many years and from the beginning of 2020 we stopped selling peat-based compost completely.

 Peat-free RHS Shows

-Currently exhibitors and designers do not use peat in the mulching and dressing of beds.
-We are now extending this and working with exhibitors to transition towards no peat use at shows by the end of 2025.
+Currently exhibitors and designers are not permitted to use peat in the mulching and dressing of beds.
+We are extending this as we work with exhibitors to transition away from peat use at shows.

 RHS peat-free ambitions